 The Corsair K95 RGB PLATINUM XT and the Corsair STRAFE RGB MK.2 are both exceptional gaming keyboards, but the K95 is better for gaming and programming since it has dedicated macro keys.
 It requires more force to actuate the Cherry MX Blue switches of our unit, but its pre-travel distance is shorter than the STRAFE.

-The SteelSeries Apex Pro and the Corsair STRAFE RGB MK.2 are both fantastic gaming keyboards, but the SteelSeries has a unique feature that allows you to set the actuation force and pre-travel distance on a per-key basis.
-However, the Corsair has a Windows Key Lock button to prevent you from minimizing your game and it comes with extra keycaps.
+The SteelSeries Apex Pro and the Corsair STRAFE RGB MK.2 are both fantastic gaming keyboards, but the SteelSeries has a unique feature that allows you to set the operating force and pre-travel distance on a per-key basis.
+However, the Corsair has a Windows Key Lock button to prevent you from minimizing your game, and it comes with extra keycaps.

 The Corsair STRAFE RGB MK.2 and the Corsair K65 LUX RGB are very similar gaming keyboards, but the STRAFE is better for gaming.
 Its Cherry MX Red switches have a much lower pre-travel distance than the K65's Cherry MX Red switches, so they should feel more responsive for gaming.
 However, the K65 is more compact, so there's more space to move around your mouse next to it.